Why Epoxy is Good for Boatbuilding – Prevents Rot, Gapfilling, Good Adhesion

 Why the centreboard position in scows is different from pointy bowed boats and why it ended up not making a difference to the OZRacer

 Are there shallow draft options for the Oz Racer – my local waters are tres shallow

 Which is better – a swinging centreboard or dagger board

 NACA Foils and the performance advantages

-Capsize and Recovery in OZ PD Racers
+Capsize and Recovery in OZ Racers

 Why we don’t use mainsheet cleats and design for capsize and economy.

 Rig, Fittings and Sail

 More on planing and the behaviour of polytarp sails in stronger wind.

 Photo Gallery of Rigging a OzRacer to show how to get the right sail shape – Sprit Rig